A vision for rural areas towards 2040

 - rural municipalities will be supported in energy transition and fighting climate change through the dissemination of best practices and the provision of guidance to access EU funding to consolidate the green transition;

-- building up carbon sinks by investing into rewetting wetlands and peatlands will offer great potential in terms of climate benefits;
+- building up carbon sinks by investing in rewetting wetlands and peatlands will offer great potential in terms of climate benefits;

 - the work of EU countries on the inclusion of women and vulnerable groups in rural areas will be supported to improve the availability, accessibility and affordability of quality education and care services for children and other dependents in rural areas, as announced in the Commission’s Gender Equality Strategy 2020-25.